 While COVID-19 is thought to have originated in Wuhan, China, where the outbreak was first reported, it has infected people across the world.
-China was the longstanding epicenter of the virus, with more than 80,000 confirmed cases, until March 16, when the total number of cases and deaths outside China surpassed the total number of cases in China.
+China was the epicenter of the virus until March 16, when the total number of cases and deaths outside China surpassed the total number of cases in China.

 More than 200 countries and territories have at least one diagnosed case of COVID-19.
-The United States and Brazil have the most cases, with 2.4 million and 1.2 million cases, respectively.
-As of June 28, 495,760 people have died from COVID-19.
+The United States and India have the most cases, with 22.8 million and 10.5 million cases, respectively.
 The majority of the deaths are in the U.S., where 124,811 people have died.

 Symptoms of Coronavirus

 The three main symptoms of COVID-19 are fever, cough, and shortness of breath.
 Many symptoms are mild, and some infected patients might not show any signs of illness at all.
 In severe cases, which typically occur in people who have weakened immune systems, such as the sick or the elderly, respiratory infection can lead to pneumonia, organ failure, or death.

 COVID-19 seems to spread from human to human through close contact.
 The incubation period is thought to range from two to 14 days.
-There is currently no cure, vaccine, or antiviral treatment.
+There is no treatment available, but there is a vaccine.
 Infected patients with no underlying complications will likely recover on their own with rest and fluids.

 If you are showing signs of respiratory illness, stay home, cover your mouth and nose when coughing or sneezing, wash your hands frequently, and sanitize frequently-touched surfaces.
-Contact your health provider if you are showing symptoms and have recently traveled to China.
+Contact your health provider if you are showing symptoms.

 Protecting Yourself from Coronavirus